Holidays and Festivals

 Simchat Torah is on the 23rd day of Tishrei, and is the second day of Shemini Atzeret.
 It is the day that celebrates the ending of one cycle of Torah reading, and the beginning of the next.
 It is marked with lots of dancing and singing, especially at the peak of the day when everyone dances with the Torah in circles around the synagogue.
 It is also the only time when Torah is read at night, and in the morning all members are called to an aliyah.

-Hanukkah, the Festival of Rededication begins on the 25th of Kislev and lasts for eight days.
-Observed by lighting the candles of a hanukkiah each night, it recognizes the rededication of the temple in Jerusalem after its desecration in 164 BCE.
-Turned into a pagan shrine by the Greeks, the Jews cleaned and rededicated it, celebrating with an eight day festival.
-Hanukkah festivities include playing games of dreidel and eating dairy and oil-fried foods like sufganiyot and latkes.
+Chanukah, the Festival of Rededication begins on the 25th of Kislev and lasts for eight days.
+Observed by lighting the candles of a Chanukiah each night, it recognizes the rededication of the temple in Jerusalem after its desecration in 164 BCE.
+Turned into a pagan shrine by the Greeks, the Jews cleaned and rededicated it, celebrating with an eight-day festival.
+Chanukah festivities include playing games of dreidel and eating dairy and oil-fried foods like sufganiyot and latkes.

 Purim is the Feast of Lots, and is observed on the 14th day of Adar.
 Told in the Book of Esther, Purim recounts the story of Queen Esther saving the Jewish people from Haman, a royal advisor who had plans to destroy them.
 Purim is celebrated with the giving of gifts to friends and the poor, dressing in costume, and the reading of the Megillah.
 Hamantaschen are traditionally baked in preparation for the holiday.